Make-School-Courses/hcs3131/README.md

 By the end of the course, you will be able to ...

-1. Demonstrate an elevated understanding of equity in education and technology
+1. Demonstrate an elevated understanding of equity in education and technology.
 1. Enhance a critical understanding of intersectionality, including an awareness of gender and its complex intersections in relation to technology and computer science.
-1. Cultivate a language framework for thoughtfully articulating critical vocabulary and behaviours in relation to the field of gender, race, sexuality and women’s studies.
+1. Cultivate a language framework for thoughtfully articulating critical vocabulary and behaviours in relation to the field of gender, ability, nationality, race, sexuality and women’s studies.
 1. Develop reading and writing skills through effective synthesis of written material.
 Practice conveying course concepts in a concise and clear manner both verbally and in writing.